 One of the essentials to pack when you travel with hearing aids is extra batteries.

 According to TSA regulations, you can take hearing aid batteries in your carry-on or checked luggage.
-However, depending on the battery type, you may or may not be permitted to carry spare batteries in your checked baggage.
+However, depending on the battery type, you may be permitted to carry spare batteries in your checked baggage.

 You could always pack a spare set in your carry-on bag to be on the safer side.
 However, the safest bet is to contact your airline and enquire about the same.

-If your hearing aids are rechargeable, you’ll need to pack the charger with an adapter for the local power socket if going overseas.
+If your hearing aids are rechargeable, pack the charger with an adapter for the local power socket if going overseas.

 Can You Wear Hearing Aids on a Plane?